Are you looking for horizontal fence ideas for your backyard?

 11. Horizontal Vinyl Fence

-Like the corrugated metal, the vinyl has a different look and feel from most of our shared fences.
-Most people will use wood for price and availability.
+Like the corrugated metal, vinyl is a different look and feel from most of our shared fences.
+Most people still choose wood for price and availability.

 Bonus Instagram Inspiration

-We hope this article helped the perfect horizontal fence ideas for your backyard.
-If you have fur babies, you may also want to look at dog fence ideas if you don’t already have a backyard fence.
+We hope this article helped you find the perfect horizontal fence for your backyard.
+If you have fur babies that you need contained, check out our dog fence ideas if you don’t already have a backyard fence.

 If you liked this article, then please subscribe to our YouTube Channel for Backyard video tutorials.
 You can also find us on Facebook.